Safety, Productivity & Environment Construction Transport Scheme (SPECTS)

 - “Smart” reversing alarm, which adjusts the noise level to be appropriate for the environment that the vehicle operates in, on both the truck and trailer as defined in the SPECTS Business Rules

-- At least Euro 5 diesel engine as defined in the SPECTS Business Rules.
+- a Euro 5 diesel engine (or later) as defined in the SPECTS Business Rules.

 Eligible vehicles must also:

-SPECTS eligible vehicles operating under the Scheme are required to carry one or a combination of the following construction materials:
+Eligible vehicles operating under the scheme are required to carry one or a combination of the following construction materials:

 |Bitumen||Resinous or tar-like substance used for road construction and for roofing|